This post contains a free printable to use at home or at the office.

 - Think about how you would like to respond to the word.

-- Choose your response thoughtfully so that you don’t contribute to the stress.
+- Choose your response thoughtfully so you don’t contribute to the stress.
 Mainly, focus on noticing: Who is stressed out and why?

 - Notice the word you are tempted to use.
 (Or perhaps you’ve used it already — in that case, you can take a step back, take a breath, and choose a different direction.)